Written by: A O’Neill, Licensed Pest Control Technician

-- Ice pack: wrap it in a towel after taking it from the freezer and place it on the welts to reduce redness, swelling, and itchiness.
+- An ice pack wrapped in a towel and placed on the welts will help to reduce redness, swelling, and itchiness.
 A frozen bag of peas will work just as well as an ice pack.

-Always wash the area with soap and water and dry thoroughly before applying any of the above, and always get the advice of a medical professional to find out what is the best treatment option for you.
+Before applying any of the above, wash and dry the affected area thoroughly, and always get the advice of a medical professional to find out what is the best treatment option and how to use it.

-Although the bites will heal over a couple of weeks, the infestation will grow and you will continue to get more bed bug bites.
+Although the bites will heal over a couple of weeks, the bed bug infestation will grow, and you will continue to get more bites.

-The physical symptoms of bed bugs feeding on you are bad enough, but people find the psychological aspect of having them harder to deal with.
-Many suffer from insomnia and anxiety when they know they have an infestation, and it’s not surprising as the thought of them crawling over you and biting you while you sleep is very unpleasant.
+The physical symptoms of these pests feeding on you are bad enough, but some people find the long-term effects, and bed bug anxiety hard to deal with.
+And it’s not surprising as the thought of these pests crawling on you and biting you while you sleep is extremely distressing.